• Skip to primary navigation

 • Add in the cooked pasta noodles.

 • Stir in the sun-dried tomatoes, green chile, and the spinach.
 Allow pasta to cook for 2-4 minutes, or until the spinach is wilted.
-You can turn the heat off and cover with a lid until spinach is wilted.
+You can turn the heat off and cover with a lid until the spinach is wilted.

 Parsley, Red Pepper Flakes